 Pursuant to the Intermodal Surface Transportation Efficiency Act of 1991, Congress directed FTA to establish the State Safety Oversight (the "SSO") program, which went into effect in 1997.
+The

-The SSO program requires each state to establish a state safety oversight agency (a "SSOA") responsible for establishing requirements for rail transit safety and monitoring the performance of rail transit agencies in accordance with those requirements.
-The Tri-State Oversight Committee (the "TOC") was created pursuant to a memorandum of understanding between the Virginia Department of Rail and Public Transportation, the Department of Transportation of Maryland and the Department of Transportation of the District of Columbia, to serve as the SSOA for the Authority.
+SSO program requires each state to establish a state safety oversight agency (a "SSOA") responsible for establishing requirements for rail transit safety and monitoring the performance of rail transit agencies in accordance with those requirements.
+The TOC was created pursuant to a memorandum of understanding between the Virginia Department of Rail and Public Transportation, the Department of Transportation of Maryland and the Department of Transportation of the District of Columbia, to serve as the SSOA for the Authority.
 The TOC is required to develop and adopt a system safety program standard, a document that establishes the relationship between the TOC and the Authority and that specifies the requirements that the Authority must follow.
 The program standard must include requirements for safety practices to reduce the likelihood of unintentional events that may lead to death, injury, or property damage and security practices to reduce intentional wrongful or criminal acts or terrorist activities.
 The TOC has no legal authority for enforcement of its findings and recommendations concerning the safety of the Authority's rail system, and consequently must rely on the Authority to respond appropriately and timely to any such findings and recommendations.

 In 2015, a Safety Management Inspection led the United States Secretary of Transportation (the "Secretary") to direct the FTA to take immediate responsibility for safety oversight of the Authority's rail system until the District of Columbia, the State of Maryland, and the Commonwealth of Virginia replace the TOC with a SSOA that satisfies the requirements of the FTA.
 Such FTA oversight authority tracks and verifies that the Authority implements the corrective actions required by each FTA safety directive.
-FTA's discretionary enforcement authority includes the ability to (i) withhold up to 25% of the federal financial assistance due to the Authority, (ii) restrict service on or require closure of the Metrorail system to address unsafe conditions or practices that present a substantial risk of death or personal injury, and (iii) require the Authority to use federal financial assistance to correct safety deficiencies before such funds are spent on other Authority project.
+FTA's discretionary enforcement authority includes the ability to (i) withhold up to 25% of the federal financial assistance due to the Authority, (ii) restrict service on or require closure of the Metrorail system to address unsafe conditions or practices that present a substantial risk of death or personal injury, and (iii) require the Authority to use federal financial assistance to correct safety deficiencies before such funds are spent on other Authority projects.

 As of the date of this Official Statement, each jurisdiction has enacted required legislation to establish the Metro Safety Commission ("MSC") as the SSOA.
 Congressional approval is required for the establishment of this interstate compact authority and the legislation must also be signed by the President.
-The Senate approved the MSC on May 16, 2017.
-On June 14, 2017, the legislation was approved by the House of Representatives Judiciary Committee and will next be considered by the full House of Representatives.
-The President will also have to consider and sign the legislation for it to become effective.
+The Senate passed legislation approving the MSC on May 16, 2017.
+On July 17, 2017, an amended version of the legislation approving the MSC was passed by the House of Representatives.
+Because the House has passed an amended version of the legislation, additional action by the Senate is required before the legislation moves forward.